top of page

 The National School Lunch Program is a federally assisted meal program in public and nonprofit private schools and residential child care institutions.
 It provides nutritionally balanced, low-cost or free lunches to children each school day.

 The United States Department of Agriculture (USDA) announced the availability of waivers allowing Bobby Benson Center to serve free meals to all enrolled children under the USDA Seamless Summer Option (SSO) program.
-The USDA issued guidance that allows participating schools and residential child care institutions to offer nutritionally-balanced, free meals to all children at no cost for the 2021-2022 school year.
-Under these waivers, Bobby Benson Center will be offering free breakfasts, lunches, and afterschool snacks to all enrolled children during the school day under the USDA SSO program.
+Bobby Benson Center will be offering free breakfasts, lunches, and afterschool snacks to all BBC enrolled children during the school day under the USDA SSO program.
 Since Bobby Benson Center is a closed campus, meals and snacks are only available to enrolled residents.
-State Of Hawaii Department of Education public announcement on Summer Seamless Option includes a list of schools offering free meals (Breakfast and/or Lunch) over the summer.
-You can access the list HERE
+Bobby Benson Center does NOT participate in the Summer Food Service Program (except for providing for it's current clients).
+Please visit the following links to find programs that are offering the Summer Food Program and are serving meals this summer:

 RESOURCES